Psychedelic renaissance: A status update on psychedelics and MDMA in therapy

 Furthermore, the state of Oregon in the United States has enacted one public system for therapy with psilocybin fungi, to be implemented during 2023.

 A lot of interesting research was done on psychedelics in the 50s and 60s.
-But little of that research satisfies current methodological standards.
-Does that mean it is worthless?
+But little of that research meets today's methodological standards.
+This means that it cannot be conclusive, but that does not mean that it is worthless.

 The relatively few studies that have been available so far in the psychedelic renaissance, the modern research era, all point in the same positive direction.
 But most are small, with methodological challenges.